 Bistorta macrophylla (d.don) soják ??

-GRIN (As in bold at top- Bistorta vivipara (L.) Delarbre as accepted name) Flora of Pakistan (Bistorta vivipara (L.) S. F. Gray) Annonated checklist of Flowering plants of Nepal (Bistorta vivipara (L.) Gray) Flora of North America (Bistorta vivipara (L.) Gray) The Plant List Flora of China (Polygonum viviparum var. viviparum) Wikipedia
+POWO Catalogue of Life GRIN (Bistorta vivipara (L.) Delarbre as accepted name) Flora of Pakistan (Bistorta vivipara (L.) S. F. Gray) Annonated checklist of Flowering plants of Nepal (Bistorta vivipara (L.) Gray) Flora of North America (Bistorta vivipara (L.) Gray) The Plant List Flora of China (Polygonum viviparum var. viviparum) Wikipedia Flowers of India